 While insurance companies need to guard themselves against that possibility of some policyholders committing fraud, most are honest people who just want to be made whole.
 That is, after all, what insurance is supposed to do.

-A car is wrecked, a house is destroyed, an accident happens, a storm or fire interferes with business operations.
+A car is wrought, a house is destroyed, an accident happens, a storm or fire interferes with business operations.
 These events, already difficult and painful, are made exponentially worse when insurance companies refuse to provide benefits as promised.

 How can they get away with that, you may ask?